Than on a surfboard out at sea

 - Leroy & Stitch (2006): The Grand Finale of the first TV series and the original Western parts of the franchise.
 After completing their mission to rehabilitate the experiments, Lilo, Stitch, Jumba, and Pleakley go their separate ways.
 However, Hämsterviel gets broken out of prison and forces Jumba to create and clone a new experiment for him in order to take over the galaxy and kill off Stitch's "cousins".

 Post-Lilo spin-offsAs mentioned in the introduction, the franchise has been focusing primarily on Stitch without Lilo since the main continuity ended in 2006, hence "Post-Lilo".
-The animated spin-off series, produced in East Asia, have been very controversial within the franchise's Western fanbase, with those in the Anglosphere disputing whether or not these are in the same continuity as the films and TV series of the early-to-mid 2000s.
+As previously stated, the East Asian-produced spin-off series have been very controversial within the franchise's fanbase outside of those shows' countries, disputing whether or not these are in the same continuity as the 2002 to 2006 films and TV series.

 - "Stitch Meets High School Musical" (2007): Exactly What It Says on the Tin; Stitch (and friends) play a friendly basketball game in a short anime parody of High School Musical.
 It's complete filler to the franchise and has no bearing on the canon whatsoever.

 - Stitch!
 (2008—2011; additional specials aired in 2012 and 2015): An anime produced by Madhouse and later Shin-Ei Animation.
-Stitch separates from Lilo over a misunderstanding, ending up on a fictional Okinawan island where he becomes best friends with a local girl named Yuna and goes on Science Fantasy adventures with her.
+Stitch separates from Lilo over a misunderstanding, ending up on a fictional Okinawan island where he becomes best friends with a spirited local girl named Yuna and goes on Science Fantasy adventures with her.
 Chronologically the last entry of the franchisenote if this series is seen as canonical.
-This show's canonicity is widely disputed, and its run in the U.S. was very brief.note
+Its run in the U.S. was very brief.note

 - Stitch & Ai (2017): A Chinese animated series co-produced with American animators.
-Stitch gets kidnapped from Lilo by space criminals and escapes to Chinese mountains where he befriends a girl over there named Ai.
-More Science Fantasy adventures happen, but a Dark Secret about Stitch that only Jumba knows about is ready to be unleashed, threatening to ruin the Earth.
+Stitch gets kidnapped from Lilo by space criminals and escapes to Chinese mountains where he befriends a girl over there named Ai, who helps him deal with the alien criminals going after him while he helps her stay at her mountainous home.
+However, a Dark Secret about Stitch that only Jumba knows about is ready to be unleashed, threatening to ruin the Earth.
 Originally produced in English, its Mandarin dub was released first in March 2017.
 The show made its English debut in February 2018.
 Chronologically the penultimate entry in the franchisenote if this series is seen as canonical, although it was produced without any real consideration towards the anime and thus may be set on an Alternate Timeline differing from that show.
-Its canonicity is also disputed despite some of the aforementioned American animators actually having worked on the first TV series.
-However, the show did receive a free, near-complete digital streaming release in the U.S.note via DisneyNow (a TV Everywhere service and app) on December 1, 2019.
+The show received a free, near-complete digital streaming release in the U.S.note via TV Everywhere service and app DisneyNow on December 1, 2018, running on the service until June 2019.

 - Lilo & Stitch (TBA): A live-action/CGI remake of the film is reported to be in development.
-It will be produced by Dan Lin and Jonathan Eirich (Aladdin (2019)), and written by Mike Van Waes.
+Planned for a direct-to-streaming release on Disney+, it will be produced by Dan Lin and Jonathan Eirich (Aladdin (2019)), and written by Mike Van Waes (The Crooked Man), with Sanders reprising the voice role of Stitch.

-- Comic Zone: Lilo & Stitch: Disney Adventures ran a series of prequel comics before the release of the original film that detailed what the titular duo's lives were like beforehand.
-More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and all of the strips were later compiled together in a book release titled Comic Zone Vol. 1: Lilo & Stitch.
-Although the prequel comics were made non-canonical after Lilo & Stitch 2: Stitch Has a Glitch, they are notable for introducing not only the idea of experiments other than Stitch, but even later major character Experiment 625 (Reuben).
+- Comic Zone: Lilo & Stitch: Disney Adventures ran a series of prequel comic strips before the release of the original film that detailed what the titular duo's lives were like beforehand.
+More non-prequel comics were made later on as a tie-in to Lilo & Stitch: The Series, and a couple more comics were made as tie-ins to Lilo & Stitch 2: Stitch Has a Glitch.
+All of the strips were later compiled together in a book release titled Comic Zone Vol. 1: Lilo & Stitch.
+Although the prequel comics were made non-canonical after Lilo & Stitch 2, they are notable for introducing not only the idea of experiments other than Stitch, but even later major character Experiment 625 (Reuben).

 Theme park attractions